Digital Photography Tips, Tutorials and Resources

 What is a PNG file?

-Are you confused by what a PNG file is?
+Are you confused by what a PNG file in Adobe Photoshop is?
 If so, that is perfectly understandable because there are many image file formats available to photographers.
 The most common ones include Jpeg, GIF, TIFF, and of course, PNG.

 What makes things even more tricky is that each has a specific purpose.
 In this article, we will look at the PNG format.
 You will learn about what a PNG file is, what it’s for, and how to make one.